 View our Terms and Conditions – PD programs.

-You may wish to read the following academic articles by our director, Michelle Sowey:
+You may wish to read the following articles by our director, Michelle Sowey:

 [Children are] very eager and open to thinking philosophically about ideas… They’re trying to understand their world and make meaning in it.
 And I think unfortunately in our current system these questions aren’t getting uptake… in part because teachers aren’t really trained to deal with those kinds of questions.”